meta-byte/express_note_taker/README.md

 ## Hosted
 This app is hosted courtesy of Heroku.
 Click [here](https://limitless-sierra-31399.herokuapp.com/) to view the live app.
-* Notes can be seen by anyone who accesses the application, please be considerate *
+* *Notes can be seen by anyone who accesses the application, please be considerate.*

 ## Tech and Features Used